google/copybara/docs/reference.md

 Parameter | Description
 --------- | -----------
 transformations | `sequence of transformation`<br><p>The list of transformations to run as a result of running this transformation.</p>
-reversal | `sequence of transformation`<br><p>The list of transformations to run as a result of running this transformation in reverse.</p>
+reversal | `sequence of transformation` or `NoneType`<br><p>The list of transformations to run as a result of running this transformation in reverse.</p>
-ignore_noop | `boolean`<br><p>In case a noop error happens in the group of transformations (Both forward and reverse), it will be ignored, but the rest of the transformations in the group will still be executed.
+ignore_noop | `bool` or `NoneType`<br><p>In case a noop error happens in the group of transformations (Both forward and reverse), it will be ignored, but the rest of the transformations in the group will still be executed.
 If ignore_noop is not set, we will apply the closest parent's ignore_noop.</p>

 <a id="core.verify_match" aria-hidden="true"></a>
 ### core.verify_match